Japan in 2024: New and Upcoming Attractions

 Intro

 With foreign tourists to Japan returning to pre-pandemic levels, 2024 is a year of reintroduction.
-Previously closed attractions are back in new forms and facilities, like Robot Restaurant’s successor Samurai Restaurant Time and the second edition of photogenic digital art museum teamLab Borderless.
+Previously closed attractions are back in new forms and facilities, like Robot Restaurant’s successor Samurai Restaurant Time and the second edition of photogenic digital art museum TeamLab Borderless.

 This year marks the long-awaited extension of the Hokuriku Shinkansen (bullet train) to Fukui Prefecture, which offers seafood, beaches, and one of the largest dinosaur museums in the world!
 2024 will also see the reopening of landmark Kobe Port Tower, with rotating observation deck.